troii/Rudeltippen/README.md

 ### Step 3

+Delete everything in your INSTLLATIONFOLDER except the /conf folder.

-Unzip the latest version of Rudeltippen to your INSTLLATIONFOLDER and replace every every existing file.
+Unzip the latest version of Rudeltippen to your INSTLLATIONFOLDER and replace all existing file.

 ### Step 4

-You are now ready to start Rudeltippen.
+You are now ready to start your updated version of Rudeltippen.
 If you are on UNIX or Mac you can just run the following command in your INSTLLATIONFOLDER

 ```bash
 play start